sj-simmons/DUlib/README.md

           train_data = (xss_train, yss_train),
           test_data = (xss_test, yss_test),
           learn_params = {'lr': args.lr, 'mo': args.mo},
-          epochs = args.epochs,
+          epochs = 10)
-          bs = args.bs,
-          graph = args.gr)
       ```
       Notice that `learn_params` (the learning parameters) is, in this example,
       a dictionary.
-It can also be an instance of the class `LearnParams_` (new in version 0.7, do
+It can also be an instance of the class `LearnParams_` (which is new in version 0.8; do
-      `pydoc3 du/examples.py` for a simple example of using this class);
+      `pydoc3 du.examples` to see a simple demonstration of using this class);
       or, `learn_params` can be a prebuilt optimizer from the [optim](https://pytorch.org/docs/stable/optim.html)
       package.
 (See the documentation for more details: `pydoc3 du.lib.train`).
-    * Another change in version 0.7 is that `optimize_ols` now outputs a dict instead of a tuple.
+    * Another change in version 0.8 is that `optimize_ols` now outputs a dict instead of a tuple.
       Hence you can, for example, do
       ``` python
       model = train(